hubert-thieriot/effective-advocacy-project/docs/posts/narrative_framing.md

 <div class="chart-item">
   <div class="chart-heading">
-    <div class="chart-title">How Indonesian media frames the sources of the capital's pollution</div>
+    <div class="chart-title">How Indonesian media frame the sources of the capital's pollution</div>
     <div class="chart-subtitle">This chart shows the sources of air pollution mentioned in media articles about air pollution in Jakarta or the greater metropolitan area.
-The analysis is based on articles published between 2020 and 2025 in Indonesian media, weighted by content length.</div>
+The analysis is based on articles published between 2020 and 2025 in Indonesian media.</div>
   </div>
   <img src="{{ site.baseurl }}/assets/narrative_framing/indonesia_airpollution/yearly_weighted_wz.svg" style="width: 100%; height: auto;">
   <p class="chart-note">